-COVID-19 has already caused wide-scale disruption to numerous industries both locally and globally.
-Whilst efforts are underway to stop the spread and impact of COVID-19, the financial and social impact of the virus will be felt for many months to come.
-As companies come to terms with working from home arrangements and the new landscape in which they operate, some business inevitably will experience financial difficulties (be it short term or long term).
-Governments are introducing economic reforms that will hopefully help to mitigate some of the side effects, but with the worldwide impact of the epidemic, it is likely that some companies will have to make hard decisions, regarding the future of the business.
+COVID-19 has already triggered wide-scale damage, both locally and internationally, to many sectors.
+Although attempts are underway to avoid the spread and effects of COVID-19, for several months to come, the financial and social effects of the virus will be felt.
+As firms come to grips with operating from home and the new world in which they run, certain businesses may eventually face financial difficulties (be it short-term or long-term).
+Governments are implementing structural changes that are intended to help offset some of the side effects, but with the global influence of the epidemic, some businesses are going to have to make difficult choices on the future of business.

 UAE Bankruptcy Law

-The UAE government has approved a federal law to regulate cases of insolvency aimed at enhancing the competitiveness of the UAE by ensuring the ease of doing business, creating favorable conditions for individuals facing financial difficulties, and protecting those who are unable to pay their debts from going bankrupt.
-The new law is part of the government’s efforts to ensure convenience for citizens and ex-pat residents and respond to their needs.
+A federal law to control insolvency cases aimed at improving the productivity of the UAE has been accepted by the UAE government by maintaining the ease of doing business, providing advantageous provisions for citizens experiencing financial difficulty, and protecting those who are unable to meet their debts from going bankrupt.
+The new legislation is part of the government’s attempts to maintain comfort and adapt to its needs for people and ex-pat residents.

 Amendments in the Bankruptcy Law